gcholette/vscode-custom-css-injector/README.md

 Use the dev tools inside vscode to debug and find css classes with Help -> Toggle Developer Tools

 Note: vscode will say that it's installation is corrupt.

+Note 2: VScode will wipe the directory with every update, so make sure if you have motifications that it's backed up somewhere.

 Tested w/ VSCode version 1.62.0 & Electron 13.5.1 on Windows.